zetavg/alfred-new-arc-window-workflow/README.md

 ## Use-cases

 * When starting to work on a specific project, open a new window directly with the corresponding space without swiping through other spaces of distraction.

+## Known Issues

+* Currently, only spaces that have names will be listed.
+* It may take a few seconds for a newly created space to be listed.